paulbaumgart/CanyonPilot/README.markdown

 Storyline: High over enemy territory, your jet is attacked by an enemy fighter.
 You dive down into a canyon to avoid the fighter, and manage to shake him off your tail.
 But the enemy's laser cannons surround the canyon- if you fly too high, they'll mercilessly blow you apart.
 How long can you keep your cover without crashing into the canyon walls?
 How long can you survive?

-The game begins with an into sequence: an enemy fighter engaging your plane.
+The game begins with an intro sequence: an enemy fighter engaging your plane.
 You dodge their lasers and dive into the canyon.
 The two airplanes follow separate piecewise Bezier curves for this animation.

 The player controls an airplane that flies through an infinite canyon, using the keyboard arrow keys.
 The objective of the game is to pilot the plane through the canyon as long as possible without crashing.